 Benefits of lifetime World of Hyatt Globalist status

 World of Hyatt Globalist status comes with all kinds of great perks, so which of those perks do lifetime Globalist members receive?
-What can make the World of Hyatt program confusing is that there are perks associated with elite tiers, and then perks that are earned as Milestone Rewards, which you earn when passing certain elite night or base point thresholds.
+What can make the World of Hyatt program confusing is that there are perks associated with elite tiers, and then perks awarded with the Milestone Rewards program, which you earn when passing certain elite night or base point thresholds.

 World of Hyatt Globalist members receive the following “basic” perks: